fiskaltrust/rollout-doc/buy-resell/rollout-plans.md

 #### Improving communication

 With rollout plans, you clearly can define which action steps designated team members have to take during different rollout phases.
-You gain more flexibility to achieve your goals in terms of revenue and customer satisfaction.
+You gain more flexibility to achieve your revenue and customer satisfaction goals.

 #### Decreasing stress